 Step 1: Set up your Admissions Portal.
 In order to set up a visit and/or apply, you will need to create an account in our Admissions Portal.
 Click the button below.
 You will be prompted to fill out an inquiry form and once that is completed you will receive a confirmation email with your log-in and password.

 Step 2: Visit Us!
-Register for an Evening Information Session, Open House, or set up a Tiger for a Day visit.
+Set up a tour, register for Open House, or schedule a Tiger for A Day visit.

 Standardized Test Scores